Get 50% Discount Offer 26 Days

 3. Creating Nested Directories (Recursive)

-When setting up complex projects, you might need to create directories within directories.
+When setting up complex projects, you should create directories within directories.
 Use the -p option to accomplish this:

 mkdir -p parent_directory/child_directory